 What is the difference between wire nails and coil nails?

-Ordinary wire nails and coil nails have different uses and usages, What are their common features and differences?
+Ordinary wire nails (made from steel wire by wire nail making machine)and coil nails (made from wire nails by thread rolling machine and coil nail collator) have different uses and usages, What are their common features and differences?

 In terms of appearance: